MarcoWorms/dices-and-decks/readme.md

 After beating the game you have now leveled up your prestige to 1.
 This means you can start a new game with 1 Curse Card that will increase the difficulty of your game.
 The curse card is drawn in step 2 of setup after the tower is drawn.

-Beating the game on prestige 1 unlocks prestige 2 and this can go on infinitely, each prestige adds 1 more curse card to be drawn on the start of a new game.
+Beating the game on prestige 1 unlocks prestige 2, beating 2 unlocks 3, and this can go on infinitely.
+Each prestige:

+- Adds 1 more curse card to be drawn on the start of a new game.
+- Increase boss health by 10 times the prestige level, so in prestige 2 for example the boss has 20 extra health.
+- Increase monsters initiative roll by 2 for each prestige level.

 ### Curse Cards: